He Who Follows Me

 August 23, 1938.

+We buried her today.
 I sit here in the empty house, writing this.
-I know that Thomas will come for me too.
-I write this in the hope that someone will find it.
-Read it.
-And maybe understand my death.
+I know that soon HE will come for me too.
+I write this in the hope that someone will find it, read it and maybe understand my death.

-It is lonely here.
-Yet, suddenly I feel as if I am not alone.
+It’s lonely here.
+Yet, suddenly I have the feeling that I am not alone.
 Someone is here with me.